 If you feel overwhelmed by emotions, it is also vital to invest in your own therapy sessions.
 Online therapy could offer you the space to explore and reflect on your feelings at family-friendly times to suit you.

 Whether it comes as a surprise or not, supporting your LGBTQ child is vitally important.
 Put aside your own feelings whilst you support them, making sure that they know they are loved regardless of their sexuality or gender identity.

 However, be sure to take care of your own mental health, too.
-Reach out to family, friends, support groups or an online therapist to work through your own emotions and feelings, so that you are in a strong position to be your child’s greatest ally.
+Reach out to family, friends, support groups, or an online therapist on Calmerry to work through your own emotions and feelings so that you are in a strong position to be your child’s greatest ally.